Microsoft Global hackathon 2025

 Accessibility Requires Humility

-I learned that accessibility goes far beyond contrast checks.
-It requires humility, listening, and iteration with experts and stakeholders.
-Designing for accessibility means listening to those with lived experience and being open to revising assumptions.
+I learned that designing for accessibility means listening to those with lived experience and being open to revising assumptions.

 Focus on Impact Over Polish